 While I was there, I learned that Veggie Bites café is owned by the Adventist Medical Center and is operated under DISPAGG Corporation.
 No wonder the food is so good!
 We love the food at Adventist.
 They’re known for their high quality meals!

 If you’ve got questions, special requests or needs – feel free to approach Veggie bites café’s manager Japhet Galve.
 She is constantly puttering about in the store like a busy little bee making sure everything is just right for the customers.

 The chef behind most of the dishes is the incredible Raul Javelosa Jr. He also runs a popular restaurant known as Kix place.

 We do hope you guys come and visit Veggie Bites Café.
-The food is delicious.
+Vegans will feel at home in this amazing restaurant.
+The vegan food is excellent and delicious.
 They turned me into a devoted fan from the first bite.